codesmile-io/m1-docker-compose-wordpress/README.md

 # m1-wp-docker
-This repo contains a setup where you can work with newest Macbook M1s with a containerized setup.
+This repo contains a setup where you can work with Macbook M1s with a containerized setup.
 Setups such as Lando, Warded among others dont support M1 yet and I got tired of performance issues by using their setup.

+It should work for any OS/Architecture as long as they are supported by the official images for the below containers:

 This setup is using
 - Traefik 2.4
 - Mariadb Latest